“The word ‘adventure’ has just gotten overused. For me, adventure is when everything goes wrong—that’s when the adventure starts.”

 You know how the financial planners always say you are ten times more likely to become disabled than die before you turn 65?
-Yeah, that’s me they are talking about.
+Yeah, well, they aren’t kidding.
+I was diagnosed with Parkinson’s Disease at age 53, and had to stop working when I was 58 years old.

 This blog is about living intentionally, with a chronic illness.
-It’s about what I am learning since I began retirement.
-About identifying my true values, from which I was distracted by the crazy corporate, and building new habits that align with those values.
+It’s about what I have learned and continue to discover since I began retirement.
+About identifying my true values, from which I was distracted by the corporate crazy, and building new habits that align with those values.
 About developing an expertise in nutrition and health (while losing 40 pounds along the way).
 About budgeting for a new reality, and simplifying my possessions and my life.
+A little bit about my life in northern Michigan, in a county with one stoplight.
 About the journey from human doing to human being.

 There are some big thoughts in here, buried among many teeny ideas, hacks, and suggestions.